DragonRidersUnite/docs-prototype-docsify/docs/API/outputs.md

 1. borders
 1. debug: Accepts all render primitives.
 Use this to render primitives for debugging (production builds of your game will not render this layer)

 ## solids

-Add primitives to this collection to render a solid to the screen.
+Add primitives to this collection to render a *filled geometric shape* to the screen.
+Currently, only quads and triangles (with the Indie/Pro version) are supported.

 ### Rendering a solid using an Array